 Johnson University Schools.
-Johnson University has organized its faculty into eight "Schools" focusing on various professional fields and academic disciplines.
-They include the (1) School of Arts & Sciences; (2) School of Bible & Theology; (3) School of Business & Public Leadership; (4) School of Congregational Ministry; (5) School of Communication & Creative Arts; (6) School of Intercultural Studies; (7) School of Social & Behavioral Sciences; and (8) Templar School of Education.
+Johnson University has organized its faculty into seven "Schools" focusing on various professional fields and academic disciplines.
+They include the (1) School of Arts & Sciences; (2) School of Bible & Theology; (3) School of Business & Public Leadership; (4) School of Christian Ministries; (5) School of Communication & Creative Arts; (6) School of Social & Behavioral Sciences; and (7) Templar School of Education.
 Each school is led by a Dean who reports to the Provost.
-The Schools concentrate faculty subject matter experts within the disciplines, giving them direct oversight of all programs related to their fields- undergraduate and graduate, traditional and non-traditional, face-to-face and online.
+The Schools concentrate faculty subject matter experts within the disciplines, giving them direct oversight of all programs related to their fields-undergraduate and graduate, traditional and non-traditional, face-to-face and online.